omatheusribeiro/omatheusribeiro/README.md

 ### Hi there 👋

 I'm a Full Stack developer passionate about the best development technologies.
-I have a degree in Systems Analysis and Development from UNINOVE and a specialist in Digital Solutions Architecture from Faculdade Impacta.
+I have a degree in Systems Analysis and Development from UNINOVE and a specialist in Digital Solutions Architecture from Impacta college.

  <div>
   <a href="https://github.com/omatheusribeiro">